 Benefits of the 52-Week Closet Challenge

-Doing closet clean-out challenge is less overwhelming than doing a full-on decluttering.
-It keeps you accountable all throughout the year and yields slow, but steady results.
+Doing a slow closet clean-out challenge is less overwhelming than doing a full-on decluttering marathon.
+It keeps you accountable all throughout the year and yields steady results.

 Another huge advantage to downsizing your closet slowly instead of radically is that your mindset will change over time.
 You’ll acclimate gradually to the subtle change in your closet week-by-week, and become more conscious of what you introduce to your wardrobe.